-If you are also an admirer of the eternal beauty of the Lake District, share your favorite walk in the Lake District.
+If you are also an admirer of the eternal beauty of the Lake District, share your favourite walk in the Lake District.

 Why not stay treat yourself to a stay in a Windermere Boutique Spa Hotel, where you can enjoy luxurious facilities including cinema rooms, hot tub suites and full spa facilities?